currentxchange/purple-explainer/Purple.md

   <img width="240" height="240" src="https://ipfs.pink.gg/ipfs/Qmd4BmQHkmWS1e5wMw63FzbncrXiPZnZe9f3NUazkLbTpT">
 </p>

-# $PURPLE
+# PURPLE
-[$PURPLE](https://wax.alcor.exchange/trade/purple-purplepurple_wax-eosio.token) is the [WAX](https://wax.io/) blockchain token at the center of Purple running on cXc.world.
+[PURPLE](https://wax.alcor.exchange/trade/purple-purplepurple_wax-eosio.token) is the [WAX](https://wax.io/) blockchain token at the center of Purple running on cXc.world.

 # Supply of PURPLE
-Purple has a **unchangeable maximum supply** of 12^7 (**35,831,808**) tokens, comparable with bitcoin (21,000,000) in terms of scarcity. [proof](https://wax.bloks.io/transaction/2e9499407094dbcd521f7c7b012d3a38a20fc847707a0f6e90f4e7164dd95ea5)
+PURPLE has a **unchangeable maximum supply** of 12^7 (**35,831,808**) $PURPLE tokens, comparable with bitcoin (21,000,000) in terms of scarcity. [proof](https://wax.bloks.io/transaction/2e9499407094dbcd521f7c7b012d3a38a20fc847707a0f6e90f4e7164dd95ea5)

 *There is no inflation, but burned $PURPLE may be re-minted.*

 # PURPLE on cXc.world
-PURPLE is given to artists that make the Top Music charts for time periods one day or greater.
+$PURPLE is given to artists that make the Top Music charts for time periods one day or greater.

-PURPLE is also supplied to the BLU / PRP **Time-Pooling Exchange**.
+$PURPLE is also supplied to the BLU / PRP **Time-Pooling Exchange**.

 ## Chart Rewards
 Artists are **rewarded in $PURPLE for reaching the top of local and global charts.** The amount of this reward will change depending on the amount in the rewards pool.
 The rewards pool has a minimum size of 288 $PURPLE per day, pre-funded for the next 9+ years. [see it]()

 ## Time-Pooling Exchange ($BLU / $PURPLE)
 Time-pools are a type of exchange independent from DEXs like Newdex and Alcor.exchange.
 They pool and swap ALL resources in the pools.
 This implies a **diminishing return**, such that the less you put in the better exchange rate you (and everyone else) gets.
-The exchange is funded with $PURPLE (288 PURPLE per day) by cXc + anyone else, and all $BLU is exchanged with all PURPLE.
+The exchange is funded with $PURPLE (288 $PURPLE per day) by cXc + anyone else, and all BLU is exchanged with all PURPLE.
 This pool is budgeted for 9+ years but **not slated for release in Beta**.

 # Staking of PURPLE via NFTs